 You can check it out by clicking the link, but I’ll summarize what’s important when it comes to freshwater planted tanks.

-This black sand looks gorgeous, the grains are the right size, has a PERFECT specific gravity, and is inert.
+This black sand looks gorgeous, its grains are the right size, has a PERFECT specific gravity, and is inert.

 It will complement the colors of your freshwater plants, fish, and shrimp unless they have a darker coloration.